 It’s a new dynamic that requires developers to build the capabilities to identify and implement the game features and feature sets with the greatest earning (and engagement) potential if they want to stay that all-important step ahead of the competition.

 User appetite for new features

 What’s more, the seismic shift in F2P business models to “games-as-a-service” forces developers to evolve their game with their audience and their growing appetite for new, cool features.
 There are huge benefits to embracing a “games-as a service-model” provided you also power it with the right mix of features.
 It’s precisely the approach that has allowed blockbuster titles like Supercell’s Clash Royale to stay fresh, remain relevant and rocket up the charts.

-Since its global launch in March 2016 Clash Royale has introduced a steady stream of new features, ranging from Custom Tournament and Victory Challenge modes, to special Clan Battle and Clans Chest events.
-Satisfied that the new cards, rewards and events were crowd-pleasers, Supercell upped the ante with Live Spectating and TV Royale Channels, allowing players to see the best battles from any Arena.
+Since its global launch in March 2016, Clash Royale has introduced a steady stream of new features, ranging from Custom Tournament and Victory Challenge modes to special Clan Battle and Clans Chest events.
+Satisfied that the new cards, rewards, and events were crowd-pleasers, Supercell upped the ante with Live Spectating and TV Royale Channels, allowing players to see the best battles from any Arena.

-However, user appetite for features in not limited to strategy-tactic games like Clash Royale.
+However, user appetite for features is not limited to strategy-tactic games like Clash Royale.
 Casual games users are also primed and prepared to learn new and more complex game mechanics.
 It’s what is driving fast-moving game studios like Playrix to embrace collecting and building elements in their casual match 3 games Gardenscapes (Features that have earned them rave user reviews, by the way.).

 Benchmarking with the best-in-class

 Clearly, features play a central role in a successful strategy to acquire and retain users for your game.
 But rather than waste time and money guessing which features you should implement in your game, you should harness tools that allow you to make decisions based on hard data and high confidence that it will hit your KPIs, not miss them by a mile.